Raushan022/n-netflix-clone/README.md

 - BugFix: if the user is not logged in - redirect to /browse to Login page and vice versa.
 - unsubscribed to the onAuthStateChanges callback
 - add hardcoded values to constant file
+- register for TMDB website
+- login and get access token
+- go to doumentation
+- get data from nowPlaying movies list api

 # Features